aws-samples/how-to-monitor-tgw-route-limits-using-serverless-architecture/README.md

 <strong>Cost of the solution:</strong>

-Cost will depend on how many route update events are generated in your network and processed, stored by the solution.
+Cost will depend on how many route update events are generated in your network and processed, and stored by the solution.
 More information on pricing can be found on public pricing pages for each of the services:
 <ul>
  	<li><a href="https://aws.amazon.com/dynamodb/pricing/">Amazon DynamoDB pricing</a></li>
  	<li><a href="https://aws.amazon.com/lambda/pricing/">AWS Lambda pricing</a></li>